 A medical abortion uses medicines to end a pregnancy.
 Two medicines are usually used.
 Your doctor will give you one medicine to take during the visit or at home.
-You will take the second medicine 24 hours after the first medicine.
-The medicine takes about 1 to 2 days to work, with bleeding usually starting within a few hours.
+You will take the second medicine within 2 days after the first medicine.
+The timing depends on how your doctor tells you to use them.
+The second medicine takes about 1 to 2 days to work, with bleeding usually starting within a few hours.

-You will see your doctor, or go to a lab for a test, 7 to 14 days after taking the medicine.
+You will see your doctor, or go to a lab for a test, within 14 days after taking the medicine.
 This will help make sure that the abortion is complete.
 Sometimes the medicine does not work.
-If that happens, you will need a surgical abortion.
+If that happens, you may need to take a second dose of medicine or have a surgical abortion.

 You can get pregnant in the weeks right after an abortion.
-During your follow-up visit, talk with your doctor about birth control methods.
+If you don't want to get pregnant, talk with your doctor about birth control methods.